 Kongs

 Our last alternative to using Woof Pupsicle recipes is the Kong Extreme.
 It’s a more challenging version of the Toppl, so it makes a great option for extremely motivated pups.
-Like the Toppl, you can throw anything dog safe in the
+Like the Toppl, you can throw anything dog-safe in the

-Both of our dogs love Kongs and they are a staple in our house!
+Both of our dogs love Kongs and they are a staple in our enrichment rotation!
 You can dump anything pup-safe into them, they're relatively easy to clean, and they are durable.
 Goomba's been intermittently biting his for years and it's still holding up well.
 In our 5 years of owning them, we've only ever had to replace one!

 The